 Designing infrastructure of roads for public safety

 Road networks are built from the viewpoint of users of motor vehicles in almost every region.
-Yet emerging countries should draw lessons from health-conscious road planning in countries like the Netherlands and Denmark, where roads are designed to match their purpose (high speed, industrial, intermediate between high speed and industrial and residential) and the protection of pedestrians and cyclists is taken into account.
+Yet emerging countries should draw lessons from health-conscious road planning in countries like the Netherlands and Denmark, where roads are designed to match their purpose (high speed, industrial, intermediate between high speed and industrial and residential), and the protection of pedestrians and cyclists are taken into account.
 In Denmark introduction of segregated cycle lanes alongside urban roads has reduced cyclists’ deaths significantly.

 There are many suggestions and implementation of road safety procedures, but one effective and cheap measure is using bollards.

-How bollards reduce accidents?
+How do bollards reduce accidents?

 The other category is non-impact resistant.
 These bollards are used for alarming the driver, as there maybe pedestrians walking or road work ahead.
 The bright colors and good height allow bollards to alert the driver incoming and can reduce major accidents happening.
 These flexible bollards are intended to fold back under impact, ensuring no harm to either the car or the bollard.
 It is ideal for high-traffic areas with a reduced speed limit, but not really successful in shielding people from fast-moving cars that are out of reach.
 Like for other protection strategies for traffic, it’s all about venue.